-where x is the MRI data and z_i the ith normalized MRI.
-The dataset was then split into train set, validation set, and test set with a ratio of 60:20:20 respectively.
+where x is the MRI data and $z_i$ the ith normalised MRI.
+The data set was then split into train set, validation set and test set with a ratio of 60:20:20, respectively.

-A NN consists of an input layer, hidden layers, and an output layer.
-A CNN has hidden layers divided into convolution, pooling, activation, and classification layers.
-We based our architecture on LeNet-5, which includes 2 convolutional layers, 2 pooling layers, and 2 fully connected layers (Table 3).
+An NN consists of an input layer, hidden layers and an output layer.
+A CNN has hidden layers divided into convolution, pooling, activation and classification layers.
+We based our architecture on LeNet-5, which includes two convolutional layers, two pooling layers and two fully connected layers (supplementary files, table 3).